03 Jul NZ is home to some of the finest chocolates in the world

 Can cacao be local in NZ?

 But bean-to-bar, if it is indeed the guarantee of a product that allies quality and ethics, is not the only sign of an ethical chocolate.
 We believe that every chocolate brand we sell here at Scarecrow combines different qualities to establish their credentials as a sustainable product.
-Bennetto, for example, is a kiwi business story that starts with the founder, Lucy Bennetto, and ticks all the boxes of a perfect chocolate: vegan, organic, fairtrade.
-Lucy works with a cooperative in Peru, which ensures a living wage and good working conditions as well as a positive impact on their local environment.
+Bennetto, for example, is a kiwi business story that starts with the founder, Lucy Bennetto, and ticks all the boxes of a perfect chocolate: vegan, organic, and fairtrade.
+Lucy works with a cooperative in Peru, which ensures a living wage and good working conditions are provided, as well as a positive impact on the local environment.
 While one product is handmade in Christchurch, the Bennetto chocolate bars are manufactured in a factory in Switzerland, renowned home of fine chocolate, and she still has achieved a carbon neutral label with her commitment to reforestation.
 Although this chocolate combines three different production sources, they are all carefully selected to ensure the best conditions and the best product, matching Lucy’s demanding criteria.

 Devonport Chocolate, as its name implies, is made right here in Auckland from Samoan beans, which means the beans are grown and collected right here in the Pacific.
 The same is true for OCHO Chocolates, who work on a bean-to-bar, fairtrade, Pacific Island supply chain, with the raw materials processed and handmade in Dunedin.